tsgates/arch-wiki-markdown/wiki/Evolution.md

 including attachments, on your PC for retrieval, even if on the move without an internet connection.

-To set this up, you will need to install offlineimap ([3]).
+To set this up, you will need to install offlineimap ([2]).
 It is currently in the AUR, as well as in community, so just run the following:-

-    #pacman -S offlineimap
+    # pacman -S offlineimap

 > Offlineimap setup